Formateado/Netbox-scan-plugin/README.md

 # Automatic Scanner Plugin for NetBox

-This plugin gets pre-loaded prefixes from NetBox and performs scans with Nmap
+This plugin gets pre-loaded prefixes from NetBox and performs scans with Nmap.

 ## How to install